SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 - Lifetime updates

-Verdict: SwitchHosts is unbeatable for price (free), but Locahl offers value through its polished macOS-native experience and automatic features.
+Verdict: SwitchHosts is unbeatable for price (free), but Locahl offers value through polish and automatic DNS/backups.

 Maintenance and Updates